raul338/cakephp-schema/README.md

     cake schema seed --truncate
     cake schema generateseed --seed config/my_seed.php

+In case you are using [Tree Behavior](https://book.cakephp.org/4/en/orm/behaviors/tree.html) in your table, you can recover the tree from seed data: (it will recalculate `lft` & `rght` values)

+    cake recover_tree categories

 ## Fixture generation

 This plugins allows to use generated schema and seeds as fixture model and data, by using a `SchemaFixture`.
 You can extend your fixtures just like the book indicates.